Matt-Mf/Mio-Sito/content/home.md

 title = "Home"
 +++

 _Hi!
 I'm Matt.
-I study cybersecurity at UniMI while working as freelancer sysadmin._
+Currently I study cybersecurity at UniMI while working as freelancer._
-_My focuses are on IT-SEC, Networking, Systems administration & optimization._ <br> <br>
+_My focuses are on IT-SEC, Networking & TLC, Systems administration & optimization._ <br> <br>
-_Check on what i've worked in the projects section._
+_Check on what I've worked in the projects section._

 {{< rawhtml >}}
 <html>